bmr-cymru/dmpy/README.md

 ```
 >>> help(dm.DmTask.get_uuid)
-Help on method_descriptor)
+Help on method_descriptor:

 get_uuid(...)
-    Get the dm device's UUID based on the value of the mangling mode set
+    Get the dm device's UUID based on the value of the mangling mode
-    during preceding dm_task_run call.
+    set during preceding `DmTask.run()` call.

     To force either mangled or unmangled output, set the `mangle` kwarg
     to '1' or '0' respectively.
 ```

 ## Examples